open-telemetry/opentelemetry-collector-contrib/processor/servicegraphprocessor/README.md

 - `virtual_node_peer_attributes`: the list of attributes need to match for building virtual server node, the higher the front, the higher the priority.
   - Default: `[db.name, net.sock.peer.addr, net.peer.name, rpc.service, net.sock.peer.name, net.peer.name, http.url, http.target]`
 - `metrics_flush_interval`: the interval at which metrics are flushed to the exporter.
 Metrics are flush on every received batch of traces by default.
+- `database_name_attribute`: the attribute name used to identify the database name from span attributes.
+    - Default: `db.name`

 ## Example configuration